-Revenue for the first quarter of fiscal 2000 increased \$11.7 million or 24% as compared to the first quarter of fiscal 1999.
-In addition to Vantis, the revenue increase was attributable to increased sales of ISP products and recovering demand from Asia.

-Overall average selling prices decreased slightly in the first quarter of fiscal 2000 as compared to the first quarter of fiscal 1999.
-Fluctuations in overall average selling prices were due primarily to product mix changes.
+Revenue for the second quarter and first six months of fiscal 2000 increased \$46.9 million and \$58.6 million or 98% and 61%, respectively, as compared to the second quarter and first six months of fiscal 1999.
+In addition to the acquisition of Vantis, the revenue increase was attributable to increased sales of ISP products and recovering demand from Asia.
+Overall average selling prices increased slightly in the second quarter and first half of fiscal 2000 as compared to the second quarter and first half of fiscal 1999.
+Fluctuations in overall average selling prices were due primarily to changes in our product mix.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
-Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
-See "Factors Affecting Future Results".